coder/coder/docs/networking/port-forwarding.md

 - Dashboard
 - SSH

-The `coder port-forward` command is generally more performant.
+The `coder port-forward` command is generally more performant than:

+1. The Dashboard which proxies traffic through the Coder control plane versus peer-to-peer which is possible with the Coder CLI
+1. `sshd` which does double encryption of traffic with both Wireguard and SSH

 ## The `coder port-forward` command